This article was last updated by on

 3. Use of Coconut Trunk and Barks

-Coconut Palm benefit is not limited to its fruit and aesthetics, but the tree trunk also plays a significant role.
+Coconut Palm’s benefit is not limited to its fruit and aesthetics; the tree trunk also plays a significant role.

 The big strong trunks of Coconut can be used to make canoes, houses, boats, furniture, and bridges.

-Although the strength and durability of the trunks vary with the variety of Coconut Palms, it is still considered to be stronger than most other trees.
+Although the strength and durability of the trunks vary with the variety of Coconut Palms, it is still considered stronger than most other trees.

-According to Agriculture and Food Organization, Coconut timber is suitable for making windows, doors, frames, walla, joists, etc.
+According to Agriculture and Food Organization, Coconut timber is suitable for making windows, doors, frames, walls, joists, etc.

 The barks can be pretty valuable as well.
 You can use the plainer side of the barks to make paintings, carvings, etc.

-Some people thin down the bark to a greater extent and even make paper out of it.
+Some people thin down the bark more and even make paper out of it.

 Coconut Palm helps other plants as well.
 During the harsh winter, you can use the tree bark as mulch to prevent heat from escaping the plant.